yogihybo/DCC-EX-CYD/README.md

 ## Core Architecture & Key Functions

 The system is constructed around a single, persistent root layout.
 The core UI modules are loaded once into memory during boot, completely eliminating visual teardowns, loading flickers, and latency.

 ### 1. System Initialization & Concurrency (`main.cpp`)
 The entry point of the firmware.
 - Initializes the ESP32 hardware, the TFT/CYD drivers, and LVGL.
 - Spawns asynchronous FreeRTOS background tasks (`keepWiFiAlive`, `powerCheck`).
 - Manages the `DCCEXProtocol` connection lifecycle: a `WiFiClient` TCP connection is established by `keepWiFiAlive` and handed to `DCCEXProtocol::connect()` in `loop()`.
 A `TeeStream` wrapper intercepts the raw stream to parse Command Station board/shield info without consuming bytes from the library.
-- An `AppDelegate` implementing `DCCEXProtocolDelegate` receives all CS callbacks (speed updates, power state, CV read/write results) and dispatches them to the relevant UI module.
+- An `AppDelegate` implementing `DCCEXProtocolDelegate` receives all CS callbacks (speed updates, power state, CV read/write results, turnout state changes) and dispatches them to the relevant UI module.
 - **Thread Safety**: Governs a global `lvgl_mutex` Semaphore. `DCCEXProtocol::check()` and `lv_timer_handler()` are called together inside the same mutex block, so delegate callbacks fire already holding the lock and can safely update LVGL widgets directly.

 ### 2. Global View Manager (`LVGL_Layouts.cpp / .h`)